younghellraiser64/simple-license-key-library/README.md

 Current version: 0.9b

 Designed to be compiled to a DLL for use under Windows.
+Could equally be used under Linux or FreeBSD with little hassle.